davidcl/Scilab.AppDir/README.md

 ## How to reproduce the AppImage binary ?

-The `appimage-builder.sh` script is used to fetch appimagestool and Scilab binaries from teh web.
+The `appimage_builder.sh` script is used to fetch appimagestool and Scilab binaries from teh web.
 Use it to create or customize your own Scilab binary.